 Case Study: Horse with Devastating Skin Infection

-A horse with a severe, bacterial skin infection presented with a long shaggy coat, along with highly-sensitive areas of dry, dead skin and multiple areas of skin infection with pus (see two photos at left).
+A horse with a severe, bacterial skin infection presented with a long shaggy coat, along with highly-sensitive areas of dry, dead skin.
+Her coat was rank with infection, the odor was unbelievable.
+There were multiple areas of disheveled hair that, when removed, revealed areas of heavy, pungent-pus.
+Little attempt was made to remove these many infected clumps of skin/hair due to the horse’s obvious pain (see photos).
 It looked like Rain Rot on steroids!

 NOTE: The symptoms of Cushing’s disease can often mirror certain skin conditions.
 If you suspect your horse has Cushing's disease, contact your veterinarian.
 While Cushing's disease has been recognized for more than 70 years, only recently are there improved diagnostic and treatment options.
 A horse with Cushing's disease can live longer and enjoy a better quality of life.
 Learn more about Cushing's disease.